undergrad-partner-school

 Admissions

-According to the most recent data, this school uses standardized test scores for admission and it admitted 4,612 in 2022.
+According to the most recent information reported, this school uses standardized test scores for admission and it admitted 4,612 in 2022.
 Emerson College has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is very difficult to get into.
-Having a long tradition of academic success and a dedication to encouraging intellectual curiosity, Emerson College provides an unmatched educational experience.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is very difficult to get into.
+With a rich history of academic excellence, it offers an unparalleled educational experience.

 Test Scores

-Out of the number of those who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 70% and ACT scores 41%.
-The percent of incoming freshmen who submitted ACT Composite scores in the range between 30-36 was 41.14, 53.8 between 24-29 and 5.06 in the range between 18-23.
+Out of the number of applicants who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 70% and ACT scores 41%.
+The percent of first-year students who submitted ACT Composite scores in the range between 30-36 was 41.14, 53.8 between 24-29 and 5.06 in the range between 18-23.

 The latest reported average GPA of the enrolled students was 3.73.
-That means that you need a GPA that's above average in order to get into Emerson College.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance,.

 Deadlines